-- 1. Create a program for 14 lessons dedicated to teaching the: - Concept, Dimension and Structured Business Plan - Assess Opportunities and Risks ٠ - Choice of Partners ٠ - Means of Financing ٠ - Intellectual property - Adapt to innovative projects related, for example, to the circular economy ٠ - 2.
-Consider a period of questions and answers mentortec AEP AIR Integregeration AKMI AKMI
+- 1. Create a program for 14 lessons dedicated to teaching the: - Concept, Dimension and Structured Business Plan - Assess Opportunities and Risks - Choice of Partners - Means of Financing - Intellectual property - Adapt to innovative projects related, for example, to the circular economy - 2.
+Consider a period of questions and answers

-Lab 3 - New economic approaches, like "Circular Economy", "Economic challenges with climate change, waste...", "Social approach theories" (14 lessons of 4 hours each) :
+Lab 3 - New economic approaches, like "Circular Economy", "Economic challenges with climate change, waste...", "Social approach theories" (14 lessons of 4 hours each):

-- 1. Create a program for 10 lessons dedicated to teaching the: - The main concepts associated with the circular economy - Guidelines for the implementation of a circular economy management system ٠

-- Various circular economy business models - 2.
+- 1. Create a program for 10 lessons dedicated to teaching the: - The main concepts associated with the circular economy - Guidelines for the implementation of a circular economy management system - The self-assessment tool of the degree of organizational maturity about the circular economy - Various circular economy business models - 2.
 Consider a period of questions and answers